In-Work Poverty in the UK: A Brutal Reality

 Shocking Food Insecurity Statistics

-For many families, this grim landscape translates to gut-wrenching choices between paying for food or heating.
-Shockingly, 1 in 5 people in the UK are skipping meals to make ends meet, as highlighted by the Food Foundation.
+The numbers are stark: 1 in 5 people in the UK are skipping meals to make ends meet, as highlighted by the Food Foundation.
 In January 2024, it was reported that 15% of households were living in food insecurity, unable to afford adequate meals (Food Foundation).
 This figure paints a horrifying picture of what it truly means to struggle in a country that prides itself on being a leader in social welfare.
 Families shouldn’t have to go hungry in a society that claims to value hard work and prosperity.

 Moreover, as Andy McDonald, MP, highlighted in a post from March 2022, one in six working families at that time were living in poverty, which underscored the dire situation many found themselves in.

-Historical Context of In-Work Poverty
+Historical Context of In-Work Poverty: Decades of Neglect

 In-work poverty has roots deep within the UK’s economic policies over the past few decades.
 Changes in the labour market, including the rise of zero-hour contracts and the decline of stable, full-time jobs, have contributed to a system where hard work does not guarantee financial security.
 Many workers find themselves trapped in low-paying, unstable jobs with little to no benefits, further exacerbating the issue.